imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-4.md

   12. Once all accounts successfully have withdrawn a small amount of funds from the wallet, deposit an amount slightly larger than the Daily Limit.

- 13. Attempt a 3-signature withdrawal from the multi-signature wallet
+ 13. Attempt a 3-signature withdrawal from the multi-signature wallet.

  14. Now you can use that multi-signature wallet as your cold-store wallet.